Have you seen George Clooney in ‘Up in the Air’?

 Well, surprisingly enough, until relatively recently, there wasn’t one.

-However, now there is!
+However, now it seems there is!

 Just to make it clear, I have never tried this service personally myself so can’t speak from experience as to how well this works.